Mattlk13/OfficeDocs-OfficeUpdates-pr.zh-TW/OfficeUpdates/beta-channel.md

 ### <a name="powerpoint"></a>PowerPoint

-- **改善 PowerPoint 中 Steam 影片效能：** 我們改善了 Microsoft Stream 影片的播放效能，將影片載入時間減至最少，以建立流暢的觀賞體驗。您可以在 Microsoft Stream 上使用公司影片來建立更完善的簡報。
+- **Improved Stream video performance in PowerPoint:** We've made improvements to the playback performance of Microsoft Stream videos to minimize video loading time and create a smooth viewing experience.
+Use your corporate videos from Microsoft Stream to create better presentations.

 [//]: # (DO NOT REMOVE FEATUREDETAILS CONTENT END)